Mush your own sled dog team of Alaskan Huskies through the Alaska,

 level that we feel is best suited to your abilities.

-His video covers so much of what happens while on tour with us.
+put together.
+His videos covers so much of what happens while on tour

 VIEW AN 8 MINUTE VIDEO: Sierra Club member Mickey

 Murch made this video in Feb 2007 while on a Sierra Club Tour with

 us.
 The clip is called Metabolic Transportation and is on vimeo.

 To watch the video, once the page pulls up, click on the